 Yixing Jiangsu, China Travel Guide

 Maximize Yixing trip time.
 For main sights during peak season, pre-booking tickets online, often via Ctrip/Trip.com or local Chinese apps, skips lines.
 Best times for popular attractions are weekdays, early morning, or late afternoon.
-Worst times include weekends, especially Chinese national holidays.
+Worst times include weekends, especially Chinese bank holidays.
 Express transportation alternatives make travel efficient.
 High-speed rail (G/D trains) for inter-city travel is more rapid than buses.
 Didi (ride-sharing) offers quick, direct local transport over buses.
 Efficient routing groups nearby attractions together.
 Combine Dingshu Town and the Ceramics Museum, or the Bamboo Sea and Shanjuan Cave.
 Pre-booking high-speed rail tickets recommended for peak times.
-Book accommodation in advance, notably during high season or holidays.
+Book accommodation in advance, most significantly during high season or holidays.
 Contact pottery workshops beforehand to verify availability and book sessions.

 For families, Didi offers direct and comfortable travel between attractions with children.